 - Distilled or spring water.
 You could also use distilled or spring water, though there’s no evidence to suggest that one is actually better than the other for steaming.

 - Tea.
 Beauty teas offer health benefits that are good for you from the inside out, like antioxidants.
 They’re also supposed to help your body release toxins.
 Research has found that green tea and others that contain polyphenols have protective and anti-aging benefits when applied topically.

 So, could or should you use herbal tea as your base for steaming?
 Absolutely!

 Adding dried herbs and oils to your steam may offer extra benefits.
 Certain herbs are thought to be more beneficial for different skin types.
 Some essential oils and herbs are known to have a calming or invigorating effect, depending on what you’re after.

-- Chamomile.
-Research shows that chamomile can help with skin inflammation and dermatitis, making it great for all skin types, including sensitive skin.
+- Chamomile. shows that chamomile can help with skin inflammation and dermatitis, making it great for all skin types, including sensitive skin.

 - Rosemary.
 This fragrant herb may be a good option for those with oily skin.